 Types of Web Hosting

-When it comes to building websites, there are three different types of web hosting you’ll see, based on the kinds of web servers used.
+When it comes to building websites, there are a few different types of web hosting you’ll see, based on the kinds of web servers used and what your skills/needs/budget are.

 - Shared Hosting